ShareChat/web-custom-scripts/Readme.md

   5. storiesFolderPath - Path to the stories folder to be provided if it is outside the source folder.
   6. ecmaVersion - ECMA Script Version used in the project, by default 2020.

+  NOTE: If a particular JSX file is to be ignored and a genric path regex to exclude cannot be created, add '/* !Doc Coverage Ignore */' as the first line in the file.
+Example of a situation when one might need to ignore a file -
+  * A small JSX file with no props, for which niether storybook nor proptype is required.

 ```

 ## Sample Config